 We found that it was helpful to do each number of the addition problem in a unique color, so that we could visualize the problem.

-Then, after solving both problems, the kids can hold the “sums” hold by side to determine what was greater than, less than or equal to.
+Then, after solving both problems, the kids can hold the “sums” side by side to determine which is greater than, less than or equal to.

-Then, have the student write their answers on the recording sheet.
+Students will write their answers on the recording sheet.
 You could have them take some pictures with an iPad for easy assessment.
-My daughter loves taking pictures of things.

 Our Favorite Math Books: